Illinois Adult Use Cannabis Dispensary License Application

 - Those who wish to dispense cannabis products must follow the law.
 Anyone who does not operate in accordance with the law will face stiff consequences.

 Below, we look at the details of the new Illinois cannabis dispensary laws.
 Let’s delve right in, shall we?

-Illinois Dispensary Licenses Must Source Diverse Cannabis Flower
+Illinois Dispensary Applicants Must Source Diverse Cannabis Flower

 According to the new Illinois law, dispensaries are required to offer “an assortment of products from various cannabis business establishment licensees such that the inventory available for sale at any dispensary from any single cultivation center, craft grower, processor, or infuser entity shall not be more than 40% of the total inventory available for sale”.

-How Illinois Cannabis Dispensary License Holders Will Run On a Daily Basis
+How Cannabis Dispensary License Holders Operate in Illinois

 Licensed Cannabis Dispensaries in Illinois will not be allowed to run drive-through windows or dispense any cannabis products in vending machines.
 They will also be prohibited from offering delivery services for cannabis products.
 All dispensaries will be required to have an operating surveillance and point of sale equipment.
 Every dispensary should also have at least two people working throughout its hours of operation.

 While dispensaries can stock a variety of cannabis products, they will not be allowed to “Sell clones or any other live plant material”.
 In addition, all products will be sold individually, and not bundled together for one price.
 Each product “must be separately identified by quantity and price on the receipt”.